subraatakumar/DSA-JavaScript/subratsir/react/stop-rerendering-of-child-component.md

 ```

 Now clicking on the Increase button will increase the button but will not re-render the child component.
 To test this a console.log is used in child component.
+Note: The child component will re-render only when the props passed to it are changed.